 There is a huge difference against actual drug possession charges versus constructive drug possession charges.
 Actual possession refers to the drugs that law enforcement found on your actual person.
 This could include carrying a substance in your pockets, your backpack, etc. Constructive possession refers to drugs found in an area that causes law enforcement to believe that you are the owner, even though the substance was not on your actual person.
 For example, this could include illegal narcotics that law enforcement found in the car you were driving.
 Constructive possession is more difficult to prove that actual possession.
 To prove that you are guilty of constructive possession, the prosecution will have to prove three things: 1) you knew about the drugs in that location, 2) you knew that the possession was illegal and 3) you were responsible or the person "in control" of those drugs.

 It is important to remember that you are innocent until proven guilty.
-A Tampa drug crime attorney from our law firm can utilize proven and effective tactics for your defense.
+A Tampa drug possession attorney from our law firm can utilize proven and effective tactics for your defense.
 Even before your case goes to criminal trial, we may be able to file a motion to suppress certain pieces of evidence that the state is attempting to use to convict you.
 For example, if there was an unlawful search and seizure because of a lack of a search warrant or other improper police procedure, then the evidence that search yielded could be dismissed.
 Without certain pieces of evidence, your charges may not be able to stand.

 Taracks & Associates could also fight to get your charges reduced to a lesser drug charge.
 One type of negotiation we could implement is a plea bargain.
-If it is necessary for a case to go to trial, our Tampa drug attorneys will fight aggressively so that you get the best possible outcome to your case.
+If it is necessary for a case to go to trial, our Tampa drug possession attorneys will fight aggressively so that you get the best possible outcome to your case.
 To learn more about how our firm could help you, call today and receive a free case evaluation.